Psychological first aid: History

 Debriefing was found to be at best, ineffective, and at worst, harmful with some studies finding that PTSD rates actually increased as a result of debriefing.
 There are several theories as to why debriefing increased incidence of PTSD.
 First, those who were likely to develop PTSD were not helped by a single session.
 Second, being re-exposed too soon to the trauma could lead to retraumatization.
 Exposure therapy in cognitive behavioral therapy allows the person to adjust to the stimuli before slowly increasing severity.
 Debriefing did not allow for this.
 Also, normal distress was seen to be pathological after a debriefing and those who had been through a trauma thought they had a mental disorder because they were upset.
 Debriefing assumes that everyone reacts the same way to a trauma, and anyone who deviates from that path, is pathological.
 But there are many ways to cope with a trauma, especially so soon after it happens.

+Effectiveness

 PFA seems to address many of the issues in debriefing.
 It is not compulsory and can be done in multiple sessions and links those who need more help to services.
 It deals with practical issues which are often more pressing and create stress.
 It also improves self-efficacy by letting people cope their own way.
 PFA has attempted to be culturally sensitive, but whether it is or not has not been shown.
 However, a drawback is the lack of empirical evidence.
 While it is based on research, it is not proven by research.
-Like the debriefing method, it has become widely popular without testing, however debriefing is linked to harmful outcomes whereas PFA specifically avoids debriefing.
+A 2024 integrative review concluded that the substantial variation in PFA protocols limits the ability to reach scientific conclusions.
+Like the debriefing method, PFA has become widely popular without testing, however debriefing is linked to harmful outcomes whereas PFA specifically avoids debriefing.